 The HTTPS protocol is designed to protect user data from eavesdropping (confidentiality) and from modification (integrity) on the network.
 Websites that handle user data should use HTTPS to protect their users from attackers.
 If a website uses HTTP instead of HTTPS, it is trivial to steal user information (such as their login credentials).
 This was famously demonstrated by Firesheep.

-To inform you of the threat described above, Firefox Developer Edition will display a lock icon with a red strike-through in the address bar when a login page does not have a secure connection, as seen below.
+Firefox 51+ will display a lock icon with a red strike-through in the address bar when a login page does not have a secure connection, as seen below.

 Web Console Messages

-Serving the login form over HTTP:
+Serving the login form over HTTP

 Even if the form action is an HTTPS URL, the user's login form is not protected because an attacker can modify the page received by the user (for example, attackers can change the form destination to post the sensitive data to a server that they control, or they can insert a keylogging script that swipes their password as they type it).
 The security tab of the Web Console will warn developers and users about the security issue:

-Using an HTTP URL in the form action:
+Using an HTTP URL in the form action